 These homebuying IRA options apply to traditional retirement accounts.
 The rules are a bit different if your nest egg is in a Roth IRA.

-If, however, you opened your Roth IRA less than five years ago, the withdrawal is an early distribution.
-As with a traditional IRA early withdrawal, a Roth holder can use the first-home exception to avoid the 10 percent penalty but might owe tax on earnings that are withdrawn.
+If, however, you opened your Roth IRA less than 5 years ago, the withdrawal is an early distribution.
+As with a traditional IRA early withdrawal, a Roth holder can use the first-home exception to avoid the 10% penalty but might owe tax on earnings that are withdrawn.

 You can reduce the tax bite by first withdrawing the already-taxed contributions you made to your Roth.
 In fact, the IRS has specific rules about the order in which you can take unqualified Roth distributions: contributions, conversions from traditional IRAs and earnings.
 IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), has details.

 Members of the military reserves also can receive early IRA distributions without penalty.
 To qualify, the following conditions must be met.

 - You were ordered or called to active duty after Sept.
 11, 2001.

 - You were ordered or called to active duty for a period of more than 179 days or for an indefinite period because you are a member of a reserve unit.

 - The distribution is from an IRA or from an elective-deferral plan, such as a 401(k) or 403(b) plan or a similar arrangement.

 In addition, the early distribution cannot be taken before you received your orders or call to active duty or after your active-duty period ends.